 - damping marker

-- bearing marker
+- kinematic marker

 Free markers can be freely added.
 Marker shows us frequency of the peak at which it stands and its amplitude.
 With Show marker table selected you can see the table of markers - its ID, type, channel, color, its frequency (X-axis) and its amplitude (Y-axis).
 You can select if you want markers to be visible or not, you can also edit and remove it.

 Max marker finds the highest amplitude in the spectrum.
-Move the mouse to FFT graph and select icon for Max marker.

 When we select Max marker and click on the FFT graph with the left mouse button the following setup opens.